apryakhin/legion.stanford.edu/profiling.md

 during the run.
 Legion Prof also can also display  more detailed information as described in
 [Interacting with a Profile](#interacting-with-a-profile).

+### Rust Legion Prof

+There is now a Rust implementation of Legion Prof, in addition to Python.
+It supports a subset of the features of Python, but for the features that are supported, the outputs are bitwise identical.
+See below for usage instructions for the Rust profilers.

+{% highlight bash %}
+curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+cargo install --path legion/tools/legion_prof_rs legion_prof prof_*.gz
+{% endhighlight %}

+The first line installs Rust.
+The second install a `legion_prof` binary into `~/.cargo/bin`.
+The third runs the profiler.
+The supported flags are substantially similar to the Python implementation and can be queried with `--help`.

+The following features are supported:

+  * All utilization views (processors, channels, memories)
+  * Detailed views for:
+      * Processors
+      * Channels

+The following features are NOT currently supported:

+  * Detailed views for:
+      * Memories (i.e., instances)
+      * Critical path
+      * Task dependencies

 ### Interacting with a Profile